Mixed Doubles (2006 film)

 Mixed Doubles (2006) is an Indian film directed by Rajat Kapoor.
 It stars Konkona Sen Sharma, Ranvir Shorey, Koel Purie and Rajat Kapoor.
 The film follows the general plot of a husband asking his wife to swap him for another male, while he swaps her for the other male's wife.

 Plot

 Sunil Arora and his wife Malti with their son Avi lead a typical middle-class life in Mumbai metro.
 Having completed 10 years of marriage, Sunil feels he is getting old and is not able to satisfy his wife's advances in bedroom.
-Sammy (Saurabh Shukla) and Vinay (Vinay Pathak) are Sunil's colleagues in his office and they share their domestic issues as a pastime.
+Sammy and Vinay are Sunil's colleagues in his office and they share their domestic issues as a pastime.
 Things take a turn when a friend of Sunil's returns from U.S. and mentions about swinging, and how it has kept him visibly younger.
 After this Sunil gets obsessed with the concept and starts planning to "swing".
 Malti is upset with Sunil's obsession and does not give into his new found love.
 Still, Sunil starts connecting to possible swingers by responding to magazine advertisements, and finally gets hold of Mr. Vinod Khanna and they agree to meet once to get everybody's consensus.